Comprehensive Review of Drainage Design Methods for Culvert, Open Channel and Storm Sewer Design

 After participating in this course, you will be able to:

-- Consider technical issues in design related to planning and environmental impact
+- Consider technical issues in design related to planning and design of drainage collection and conveyance systems

 - Select computer software that is most suitable to your application of urban drainage design